MrAkash920/Data_Analysis_on_Titanic_dataset/README.md

 Contributions are welcome!
 If you have suggestions, bug reports, or want to add new features, please open an issue or submit a pull request.

+You can perform Feature Engineering and  Predictive Modeling

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.